 The Foundation was established in 2007 by the Board of Trustees of the Cape Town Holocaust Centre, when the study of the Holocaust was mandated by the Department of Basic Education as a required curriculum in all South African high schools.
 It supports Holocaust education through teacher training, development of classroom materials, and organised seminars.
 In 2011 the Archive of the Foundation was established to preserve the record of the Holocaust related documents and artifacts found in South Africa.

 The Foundation provides guidance and direction to the three South African Holocaust Centres and document activities of the three centres.

-Heather has researched, produced and directed numerous Jewish magazine shows and documentaries for television for the past 18 years.
-She has travelled extensively, capturing the stories and memories of Jewish communities around the world and, in particular, those stories related to the Holocaust.
+Before joining the Centre, Heather ran a Film and Television Production Company, where she was responsible for researching, producing and directing numerous Jewish magazine shows and documentaries for television for the past 18 years.
+She has also travelled extensively, capturing the stories and memories of Jewish communities around the world and, in particular, those stories related to the Holocaust.

 Linda Hackner is Education Director for the Centre.
 Her role involves co-ordinating of Student and Adult programmes.
 She is directly involved in planning and conducting programmes for schools, diversity workshops for corporate groups, programmes designed for the Police and Prison services and specialised programmes for a wide range of other interest groups.